TB Skin Test

 Negative results may mean that you have not been exposed to TB or that it is too early, it takes about 6 weeks after infection before a positive test can be determined.
 If your doctor wants to confirm a negative result they may repeat the TB skin test.

 Positive results may be due to a latent or active TB infection or occasionally due to a false positive.
 Positive results may also be seen in those who have received a Bacillus Calmette-Guerin (BCG) vaccination.
-(This is a vaccine that is not generally used in the United Kingdom but is often routinely administered in other countries that have a higher incidence of TB or to healthcare professionals who are in close contact with TB patients.
+This is a vaccine that is not generally used in the United Kingdom but is often routinely administered in other countries that have a higher incidence of TB or to healthcare professionals who are in close contact with TB patients.

 Positive results must be followed up by other tests such as chest X-rays to look for signs of active TB disease.
 If active TB disease is suspected, AFB cultures may be used to confirm the diagnosis.